johnfawzy84/kratix-training/kratix-installation-and-first-promise/intro.md

 # Kratix Basic Training and Workshop

 Welcome to the Kratix Orchestrator workshop! 🚀
-This hands-on session will guide you through the essential steps to set up, configure, and understand the Kratix platform—an open-source framework for building powerful, flexible, and scalable platforms on Kubernetes.
+This Kratix training and workshop inspired by [Kratix workshop itself](https://docs.kratix.io/workshop/intro) This hands-on session will guide you through the essential steps to set up, configure, and understand the Kratix platform—an open-source framework for building powerful, flexible, and scalable platforms on Kubernetes, to be able to provide anything-as-a-service.

 Throughout this workshop, you will:

 - **Learn about the prerequisites** for running Kratix, including user and tool setup.
-- **Experience automated environment preparation**, where the system installs [Homebrew](https://brew.sh/), creates a dedicated `kratixuser`, and ensures all required CLI tools are available.
+- **Experience automated environment preparation**, it is mostly automated for you, including all the needed tools to setup 2 cluster (Platform and Worker cluster, but we combined them in one)
-- **Deploy and configure Kratix** on a Kubernetes cluster, including installing supporting components like [cert-manager](https://cert-manager.io/) and [MinIO](https://min.io/).
+- **Deploy and configure Kratix** on a Kubernetes cluster.
-- **Set up GitOps workflows** using [Flux](https://fluxcd.io/) to automate resource management.
+- **Set up GitOps workflows in the worker cluster** using [Flux](https://fluxcd.io/) to automate resource management.
+- **install your first promise** and try to create an instance out of it.
 - **Understand the motivations and best practices** behind each step, empowering you to apply these concepts in your own environments.

 > **Note:**